-However, to test for the robustness of our results even further, we carry out a falsification experiment whereby we define the treatment and control groups as if the NMW were equal to the actual NMW plus 2£.
+Notes: 1 Degree or equivalent, 2 Higher education, 3 GCE A Level or equivalent, 4 GCSE grades A-C or equivalent, 5 Other qualifications, 6 No qualification, 7 Don't know experiment whereby we define the treatment and control groups as if the NMW were equal to the actual NMW plus 2£.
+Our hypothesis is that neither job entry nor job exit should be affected by a wrongly-defined increase in the NMW.
 The results of this experiment, shown in Figure 7, indicate that the causal impact of the (false) NMW increase is significant at the 5% level for job entry but not for job exit.
-We find similar conclusions for other artificial NMW (results are available from the authors upon request).
+We find similar conclusions for other artificial NMW rates (results are available from the authors upon request).
 Importantly, the insignificant falsification test results for job exit give strong support to the finding that the employment of workers earning the minimum wage is adversely affected by NMW increases.